Reach-Industries/Frontend-React-Developer-Test/README.md

   - A button to download the entire JSON.

 ## Notes

 - Fetch data from the provided URLs during runtime.
 - Some video frames might lack data.
-- The design should prevent scrolling or clipped overflow on a single page.
+- The design should display on a single page without scrolling or inaccessible clipped overflow.

 ## Bonus Task